 A prescription will make you feel like you hacked the system because with a co-pay, it's not only the strongest but the cheapest retinol product on the market.

 And let me reiterate: it's a strong medication.
 Some of the lowest concentrations of prescription Retin-A are 20 times as strong as what you can legally buy over-the-counter.

-Okay, so here's the thing about snagging that prescription: Most dermatologists don't have a problem prescribing it to people to treat either acne (it's considered to be a topical version of Accutane) or fine lines.
+Most dermatologists don't have a problem prescribing Retin-A to people to treat either acne—it's considered to be a topical version of Accutane—or fine lines.
 Derm doctors know it's the bee's knees and will recommend it to almost anyone.
 However, in order for your insurance to cover it, it needs to be prescribed to treat a medical condition (acne), not a cosmetic one (wrinkles).
 If your insurance doesn't cover the medication, you can still go pick it up from your pharmacy, but it's gonna be like $280, instead of whatever your co-pay is.
-So you see, the key is to get it prescribed to treat acne.
+So you see, the key is to get Retin-A prescribed to treat acne.

 (My co-pay used to be $10 for Retin-A, but now it's $30, which I'm totally still down to pay.)